conceptcartography/conceptcartography/docs/concepts/credibility-bias.md

 ## 📖 Definitions

-> "There is a large body of literature demonstrating a range of biases against women in STEM" (Fehr and Minji 2022, 11)
+> "There is a large body of literature demonstrating a range of biases against women in STEM" (Fehr and Jones 2022, 11)

 ## 💡 Examples